Diffusion & Adversarial Schr\"odinger Bridges via Iterative Proportional Markovian Fitting: Continuous-time Schrödinger Bridge Setup

 \subsection{Iterative Proportional Fitting (IPF) for continuous-time}

 Following the main text, we describe the IPF procedure for continuous-time setup using stochastic processes.
-Likewise, IPF starts with setting $T^0 = p_0(x_0)W^{\epsilon}_{|x_0}$ and then it alternates between following projections:
+Likewise, IPF starts with setting $T^0 = p_0(x_0)W^{\epsilon}_{|x_0}$ and then it alternates betwethe followinging projections:

 As in the discrete-time case, these projections replace marginal distributions $p^{T}(x_1)$ and $p^{T}(x_0)$ in the processes $p^{T}(x_1)T_{|x_1}$ and $p^{T}(x_0)T_{|x_0}$ by $p_1(x_1)$ and $p_0(x_0)$ respectively.
-Similarly to discrete-time formulation, the sequence of $T^k$ converges to the solution of the Schrödinger Bridge problem $T^*$ implicitly the reverse Kullback-Leibler divergence $\text{KL}(T^k||T^*)$ between the current process $T^k$ and the solution to the SB problem $T*$.
-Additionally, it should be mentioned that projections are conducted by numerical approximation of forward and time-reversed conditional processes, $T_{|x_0}$ and $T_{|x_1}$, by learning their drifts via one of the methods: score matching \citep{de2021diffusion} or maximum likelihood estimation \citep{vargas2021solving}.
+Similarly to discrete-time formulation, the sequence of $T^k$ converges to the solution of the Schrödinger Bridge problem $T^*$ implicitly decreasing the reverse Kullback-Leibler divergence $\text{KL}(T^k||T^*)$ between the current process $T^k$ and the solution to the SB problem $T*$.
+Additionally, it should be mentioned that existing methods perform projections via numerical approximation of forward and time-reversed conditional processes, $T_{|x_0}$ and $T_{|x_1}$, by learning their drifts via one of the methods: score matching \citep{de2021diffusion} or maximum likelihood estimation \citep{vargas2021solving}.